 Where to see the Mountain gorillas in Rwanda?

 Rwanda is a very small country offering a perfect destination for mountain gorilla trekking in Africa.
 It offers a short gorilla tour in combination with a wildlife safari or beach stay elsewhere in East Africa.
-Gorilla viewing in Rwanda takes place in Volcanoes National Park, which is only 120 minutes drive on tarmac road from Kigali capital or Kigali international airport.
-A minimum of one night stay is recommended for a single gorilla trek, and two nights would be ideal for both gorillas and golden monkeys.
+Gorilla safaris in Rwanda take place in Volcanoes National Park, which is only 120 minutes drive on tarmac road from Kigali capital of Kigali international airport.
+A minimum of one-night stay is recommended for a single gorilla trek, and two nights would be ideal for both gorillas and golden monkeys.

 Gorilla families in Volcanoes National Park – Rwanda

 Rwanda has over 10 gorilla groups habituated for tracking by tourists.
 Many birth and death are registered in each group which means that the groups keep on increasing and decreasing.
 Some female juveniles may decide to shift to other groups and others prefer leaving alone.
 Below are the family names.

 - Agasha gorilla (group 13) this group derives its name from the number of individuals made up that group.
 The group had only 13 members hence its name, however, the group now is made up of 25 members and its located in Sabyinyo Volcano,